Philosophy BA (Hons)

 As part of our BA Philosophy programme, you will encounter a range of ethical dilemmas and philosophical problems.

 Engaging with these will give you the opportunity to develop advanced analytical expertise, exercise judgement on the critical conjectures of others, and to formulate, discuss and defend your own theses.
-As a result, you will be able to acquire important transferrable skills in analysis, negotiation and argumentation.
+As a result, you should be able to acquire important transferrable skills in analysis, negotiation and argumentation.
 Students who complete the course successfully will also gain experience in multi-media communication and the presentation of research findings through specialist digital tools and methods.
 The overall aim of the course is to give our philosophy students the capabilities and knowledge they need to innovate new approaches to the key problems and challenges of the twenty-first century.

 How to apply